davidh-lambda/Open-Sora/docs/tutorial/_tabs/02-setup.md

   The script creates a new Conda environment named `osora-12`.
 - **Installing CUDA Dependencies**
   CUDA dependencies are installed via the [NVIDIA channel](https://anaconda.org/nvidia/cudatoolkit), all fixed to version 12.1 to ensure compatibility.
-- **Compiling and Installing NCCL**
+- **Compiling and Installing NCCL** (only the PyTorch 2.3 installer)
   NCCL (version 2.20.5-1) is compiled and installed.
 This version has been tested and works well in our setup.
-- **Installing PyTorch 2.3.1**
+- **Installing PyTorch**
-  PyTorch 2.3.1 is installed.
-This version allows dynamic linking of NCCL, enabling you to test other NCCL versions without reinstalling PyTorch.
+  PyTorch 2.2 or 2.3.1 is installed depending on the installation script used.
+PyTorch 2.3.1 allows dynamic linking of NCCL, enabling you to test other NCCL versions without recompiling PyTorch.
 - **Installing xFormers**
   [xFormers](https://github.com/facebookresearch/xformers) version 0.0.26 is installed.
 This package provides efficient Transformer building blocks and is compiled against PyTorch.
 - **Installing FlashAttention**
   [FlashAttention](https://github.com/HazyResearch/flash-attention) version 2.5.8 is installed.
 It's an efficient attention implementation that speeds up Transformer models, also compiled against the specific PyTorch version.
+- **Installing Apex**
+  [Apex](https://github.com/NVIDIA/apex.git) is installed.
+This PyTorch extension contains tools for mixed precision and distributed training, also compiled against the specific PyTorch version.
 - **Installing Other Dependencies**
   - **ColossalAI**
-    [ColossalAI](https://github.com/hpcaitech/ColossalAI) is installed from a custom branch that works with PyTorch 2.3.
-This package provides a unified interface for large-scale model training, also compiled against the specific PyTorch version.
+    [ColossalAI](https://github.com/hpcaitech/ColossalAI) package provides a unified interface for large-scale model training, also compiled against the specific PyTorch version.
+It is installed from a custom branch that works with PyTorch 2.3 if the `install-pytorch23.sh` Installer is used
   - **Diffusers**
     [Diffusers](https://github.com/huggingface/diffusers) is installed, which is a dependency of ColossalAI.
 This package offers tools for diffusion models.
-  - **Bug Fixes**
+- Small **Bug Fixes**
-    - **YAPF Package Bugfix**
-    - **Protobuf Package Bugfix**
-    These fixes ensure compatibility and prevent common issues during installation.
+   - **YAPF Package** version pinning.
+(Due to a bug with the Open-Sora code with a later version)
+   - **Protobuf Package** version pinning.
+(Due to a bug with the Open-Sora code with a later version)
 {% enddetails %}